DJDanl/cpp-docs.pt-br/docs/standard-library/stack-class.md

 ### <a name="parameters"></a>Parâmetros

+*right*<br/>
-*à direita* o contêiner do qual a stack construída será uma cópia.
+O contêiner do qual a stack construída será uma cópia.

 ### <a name="example"></a>Exemplo